Top 3 Startup Challenges (And What To Do About Them!)

 Growth Hacking

 Successful startups scale quickly because they target the right customers and continually work to expand their customer base.
-They achieve this by growth hacking, a term that refers to using creative, innovative, and often low-cost strategies to drive exponential user growth.
+They often achieve this through growth hacking.
+Growth hacking is an approach that uses creative, innovative, and often low-cost strategies to drive exponential user growth.

 Don't let the jargon be overwhelming.
-Suppose you've tested any aspect of your marketing strategy, like an email subject line, website format, or social media copy.
-In that case, you've effectively done your growth hacking without needing a label for these efforts.
+If you've tested any aspect of your marketing strategy, like an email subject line, website format, or social media copy, you've effectively done your own growth hacking without needing a label for these efforts.

 Organic Growth

-This is the growth achieved by internal initiatives versus external funding or acquisitions.
-Organic growth includes content marketing, social media marketing, SEO, PR, paid advertising, and email marketing.
-You want to generate leads, spread awareness, grow your reputation, acquire and retain customers, and produce brand advocates.
-Here are some ways to address achieving this growth.
+Organic growth is the growth a startup achieves through its internal initiatives versus external funding or acquisitions.
+Organic growth strategies include content marketing, social media marketing, SEO, PR, paid advertising, and email marketing.
+The goal is to generate leads, spread awareness, grow your reputation, acquire and retain customers, and produce brand advocates.
+Here are some ways to achieve this growth:

 • Consistently create and share helpful, valuable, high-quality content to grow your audience and reputation.
 You need to invest in a long-term content creation strategy.

-• You can't outspend the big established competitors.
-But you can innovate, experiment, and think outside the box in ways they cannot.
+• You can't outspend the big established competitors, but you can innovate, experiment, and think outside the box in ways they cannot.
 Create better content.
-Visit blogs of the biggest businesses in your niche, and you'll likely see the same subjects, topics, and even headlines.
+Visit the blogs of the biggest businesses in your niche, and you'll likely see the same subjects, topics, and even headlines.
 You'll never stand out by doing more of the same.

 • Have a clear idea of what you want to do and how you'll accomplish it with your content marketing.
 Success and growth take planning.
 Better, more convenient, and more detailed content means more shares, more links, and, over time, more growth.

 • Engage with the lesser-known creators in your niche on social media.
-Give them likes, share their best content, and let them know about any broken links.
-Establish a connection.
+Give them likes, share their best content, and let them know about any broken links to establish a connection.
 Eventually, you can request a quote, a brief interview, or a guest post.
 Help them, and they'll help you.

 Challenge #3: Dealing With Startup Growing Pains